Or Akiva: Nof Yam

 A new neighborhood on the west side of Or Akiva is bounded by Route 2 in the west, Shadilovsky Boulevard in the north and Shikimim St. in the south.
 The neighborhood is characterized by residential towers.

 Shazar

 An old neighborhood located north of the Ben Gurion neighborhood and bounded by Route 2 to the west and David Elazar St. to the north.

 Rabin Gardens

 Located in the south of Or Akiva, at the western end.
 The neighborhood is bounded between Hanasi Weizman Boulevard and Shidlovsky Boulevard in the north, Highway 2 in the west, east of King David Boulevard in the east (Orot neighborhood), to the south the Or Yam neighborhood.

 Orot

 Located on the eastern side of Or Akiva and bordered to the west by the Gani Rabin neighborhood, to the south by the Or Yam neighborhood and to the east by Highway 4.

 Or Yam

 A new neighborhood being built on the historic lands of Baron Rothschild by the Or Akiva Municipality and the Caesarea Development Corporation.

+Voting Patterns

+In the 2022 election, 71 percent of voters in Or Akiva voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 27 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.2 percent voted for the Arab parties.